 Building a Simple Port Scanner

 A common task for pen testers and red teamers is to scan a target’s open ports.
 Let’s build a simple port scanner using Rust to showcase its potential in security tasks.
-We’ll be using the tokio and tokio-util crates to handle asynchronous tasks and timeouts.
+We’ll use the tokio and tokio-util crates to handle asynchronous tasks and timeouts.

 First, add the required dependencies to your Cargo.toml file: